Frequently Asked Questions

 4. Test: Check the temperature of the preparation by sprinkling a few drops on the inside of your wrist.

-The best way is to gradually replace one formula with another over 3-7 days.
-Start by replacing one scoop of your current formula with Capricare® when making up the bottle.
-After 1 or 2 days replace another of the scoops with Capricare®, until eventually all the scoops are from Capricare®.
+To support a gentle transition, it’s recommended to introduce Capricare® gradually over a period of 3–7 days.
+Begin by replacing one scoop of your current formula with one scoop of Capricare® when preparing a bottle.
+After 1–2 days, replace an additional scoop with Capricare®.
+Continue this gradual approach until all scoops are from Capricare®.

 What does a GMO-free infant formula mean?